welchdante/TetrisNEAT/PITCHME.md

+theme : moon

-### Playing Tetris with NEAT (An Attempt)
+## Playing Tetris with NEAT
+An honorable attempt

 ---

-### Flux Design
+### Introduction

-- Dispatcher: Manages Data Flow
-- Stores: Handle State & Logic
-- Views: Render Data via React
+- MarI/O
+- All games can be represtented as inputs and outputs
+- NEAT-Python library

 ---

+### Before We Can Play Tetris...
+- Needed a proof-of-concept
+- Flappy Bird, naturally
+- Requirements:
+	- PyGame
+	- Modular (for training)

+---

+### Flappy Bird Described

 ![Flux Explained](https://facebook.github.io/flux/img/flux-simple-f8-diagram-explained-1300w.png)